Do I have the Knowledge to Answer? Investigating Answerability of Knowledge Base Questions: GrailQAbility: Extending GrailQA with Answerability Detection

-\paragraph{Entity Drop:} To drop an entity $e$ from $G_{au}^t$, we first drop all facts $f$ associated with $e$, and then drop $e$ itself.
-Dropping facts affects answerability of questions as above.
-Dropping $e$ additionally affects answerability of questions $q$ that involve $e$ as one of the mentioned entities.
-For $q$, the logical form $l^t$ also becomes invalid.
-So we set $l^t=$\textsc{NK} in $Q_{au}^t$.
-As for facts, we consider all entities to be equally popular.
+\textbf{Fact Deletion:} Dropping a KB fact can break the path of one or more answers for a question but cannot affect the logical form.
+Answers whose paths are broken are removed from the answer list of the question.
+If the answer list becomes empty as a result of a fact drop, we set its answer to $\mbox{NA}$ but leave its logical form unchanged.
+In Fig.\ref{fig:example}(B), deleting ({\em C. Manning, works at, Stanford}) makes Q1 unanswerable.

-\paragraph{Relation Drop:} To drop a relation $r$ from $G_{au}^t$, we first drop all facts $f$ associated with $r$, and then drop $r$ from the schema of $G_{au}^t$.
-Dropping facts makes some questions $q$ unanswerable as above, and we set $a^t=$\textsc{NA} in $Q_{au}^t$.
-Dropping $r$ additionally affects the logical form of $q$, and we set $l^t=$\textsc{NK} in $Q_{au}^t$.
-Popularity of relation $r$ is taken as the number of facts associated with $r$ in $G^*$.
+\textbf{Entity Deletion:} To delete an entity from the KB, we first delete all its associated facts, and then drop the entity itself.
+Deleting facts affects answerability of questions as above, as for Q2 in Fig.\ref{fig:example}(B).
+Deleting an entity additionally affects answerability of questions whose logical form contains that entity as one of the mentioned entities.
+This happens for Q3 in Fig.\ref{fig:example}(B) when entity {\em R. Socher} is deleted.
+For such questions, the logical form also becomes invalid, and we set it as $\mbox{NK}$.

-\paragraph{Entity Type Drop:} Dropping an entity type is the most complex operation.
-Entities are often tagged with multiple types in a hierarchy (e.g Researcher and Person).
-To drop an entity type $t\in\tau$ from $G_{au}^t$, we drop all entities $e$ that are associated {\em only} with $t$, and also all relations $r$ associated with $t$.
-Entities that are still associated with remaining types in $G_{au}^t$ are preserved.
-For an affected question $q$, we set $a^t=$\textsc{NA} and $l^t$=\textsc{NK} in $Q_{au}^t$.
-The popularity of an entity type $t$ is defined as the number of facts in $G^*$ associated with $t$ or any of its descendant types.
+\textbf{Relation Deletion:} To delete a relation, we first drop all facts associated with it, and then drop the relation itself from the schema.
+Deleting facts makes some questions unanswerable as above, and we set their answers to be $\mbox{NA}$.
+Deleting the relation additionally affects the logical form of some questions, and we set their logical forms to be $\mbox{NK}$.
+This happens for Q4 in Fig.~\ref{fig:example}(B) on deleting the {\em located in} relation.

-\paragraph{Combining Drops:} Our final objective is a dataset $Q_{au}$ that contains $p_u$ percentage of unanswerable questions with contributions $p_u^f$, $p_u^e$, $p_u^r$ and $p_u^t$ from the four types of incompleteness.
-Starting with the original questions $Q^*$ and KB $G^*$, we execute type drop, relation drop, entity drop and fact drop with the corresponding percentage in sequence, in each step operating on the updated dataset and KB.
-For analysis, we label questions with the drop type that caused unanswerability.
-Note that a question may be affected by multiple types of drops at the same time.
+\textbf{Entity Type Deletion:} Entities are often tagged with multiple types in a hierarchy (e.g {\em C. Manning} may be {\em Researcher} and {\em Person}).
+After deleting an entity type from the KB schema, we also delete all entities $e$ that are associated {\em only} with that type.
+We further delete all relations associated with the type.
+For Q5 in Fig.\ref{fig:example}(b), the logical form becomes invalid on deleting the {\em Research Area} entity type.
+For an affected question, we set its answer as $\mbox{NA}$ and its logical form as $\mbox{NK}$.